Bayesian inference of the incompressibility, skewness and kurtosis of nuclear matter from empirical pressures in

-{\bf Summary:} In summary, adopting the constraining bands on the cold SNM pressure in the density range from 1.3$\rho_0$ to 4.5$\rho_0$ from energetic heavy-ion collisions we inferred the PDFs of the underlying incompressibility $K_0$ and skewness $J_0$ parameters of super-dense nuclear matter within the Bayesian framework using a parameterized EOS and uniform prior PDFs in the ranges of $220\leq K_0\leq 260$ MeV and $-800\leq J_0\leq 400$ MeV.
-The 68\% posterior credible boundaries around the most probable values of $K_0$ and $J_0$ are found to be 222$\pm$2 MeV and -215$\pm$20 MeV, representing significant refinements compared to their prior ranges widely used presently in the literature. \\
+In summary, adopting the constraining bands on the pressure in cold SNM in the density range from 1.3$\rho_0$ to 4.5$\rho_0$ from analyzing relativistic heavy-ion collisions we inferred the posterior PDFs of the underlying SNM incompressibility $K_0$, skewness $J_0$ and kurtosis $Z_0$ parameters within the Bayesian framework using a parameterized EOS.
+Assuming the three parameters have Gaussian priors centered around $235\pm 30$, $-200\pm 200$ and $-146\pm 1728$ MeV at 68\% confidence level, their posterior most probable values are found to be $K_0$=192$^{+12}_{-16}$ MeV, $J_0$=-180$^{+100}_{-110}$ MeV and $Z_0$=200$^{+250}_{-250}$ MeV, respectively.
+We also found that the pressure band between 1.3$\rho_0$ to 4.5$\rho_0$ is so constraining on $J_0$ and $Z_0$ that the variations of their prior PDFs do not affect much the posterior PDFs of the three EOS parameters.
+However, the variation of the prior PDFs of $K_0$ has significant effects on the posterior PDFs.
+In particular, adopting the strong belief that $K_0$ has an equal probability within its absolute boundary of 220 MeV to 260 MeV widely used in the literature, the posterior most probable values of the three parameters shift to $K_0=220^{+6}_{-0}$ MeV, $J_0=-390^{+60}_{-70}$ MeV and $Z_0=600^{+200}_{-200}$ MeV, respectively.
+Despite of the dependence on the prior PDF of $K_0$, the resulting posterior PDFs are all consistent and understandable.
+Moreover, their posterior uncertainties are significantly smaller than their current values especially for the skewness $J_0$ and kurtosis $Z_0$ parameters.

+The resulting most probable value of $K_0$ from heavy-ion collisions is slightly lower than that from analyzing giant resonances while their uncertainty ranges overlap.
+This is not surprising as the extraction of cold EOS parameters from observables of heavy-ion reactions depends on how accurately we known about the in-medium elementary nuclear reaction cross sections as we discussed earlier.
+While the extraction of $K_0$ from giant resonances depends on the correlation of $K_0$ with the poorly known density dependence of nuclear symmetry energy.
+Nevertheless, as we demonstrated in this work, combining the knowledge from both areas allowed us to narrow down significantly the skewness $J_0$ and kurtosis $Z_0$ parameters of high-density SNM EOS.